 Due to limited resources, we are not able to accommodate requests from senior groups, service coordinators, or health/wellness fairs (unless offered by one of the groups noted above).
 Additionally, we are rarely able to fill evening and weekend requests.

-Through our speakers bureau we provide:
+Through our outreach bureau we provide:

 - Presentations: A PowerPoint presentation tailored to your organization’s specific needs.
 In most cases, presentations can be customized to meet CEU requirements (COA does not provide the CEUs).